-- 1. Special needs car seat must be medically necessary and appropriate.
-The physician must submit a full description of the beneficiary's postural condition including head and trunk control and height and weight.
-Weight must be between 20-105 pounds; - 2.
-Beneficiary's condition is of such severity that they cannot be safely transported using a standard car seat, car seat belts, or modified vest travel restraints; - 3.
+- 2. The beneficiary's condition is of such severity that he/she cannot be safely transported using a standard car seat, car seat belts, or modified vest travel restraints; - 3.
 There is expected long-term need for the car seat; and - 4.
-Special needs car seat must accommodate at least 36 months growth.
+The special needs car seat must accommodate at least 36 months growth.